ethereum/consensus-specs/specs/networking/p2p-interface.md

 #### Interop

-Unaggregated and aggregated attestations from all shards are sent as `Attestation`s to the `beacon_aggregate_and_proof` topic.
+Unaggregated and aggregated attestations from all shards are sent as `Attestation`s to the `beacon_attestation` topic.
 Clients are not required to publish aggregate attestations but must be able to process them.
 All validating clients SHOULD try to perform local attestation aggregation to prepare for block proposing.

 #### Mainnet

 Attestation broadcasting is grouped into subnets defined by a topic.
 The number of subnets is defined via `ATTESTATION_SUBNET_COUNT`.
-The `CommitteeIndex`, `index`, is assigned to the topic: `index{index % ATTESTATION_SUBNET_COUNT}_beacon_attestation`.
+The `CommitteeIndex`, `index`, is assigned to the topic: `committee_index{index % ATTESTATION_SUBNET_COUNT}_beacon_attestation`.

-Unaggregated attestations are sent to the subnet topic, `index{attestation.data.index % ATTESTATION_SUBNET_COUNT}_beacon_attestation` as `Attestation`s.
+Unaggregated attestations are sent to the subnet topic, `committee_index{attestation.data.index % ATTESTATION_SUBNET_COUNT}_beacon_attestation` as `Attestation`s.

 Aggregated attestations are sent to the `beacon_aggregate_and_proof` topic as `AggregateAndProof`s.